 - The macOS installer says that it can't install on your computer or volume.
 For example, it might say that your startup disk isn't formatted correctly, isn't using a GUID partition scheme, already contains a newer version of the operating system, or can't be used to start up your computer.

-Erasing your startup disk permanently deletes all of the data stored on it.
+If none of the circumstances above apply to you, skip to the next section to install without erasing.
+Erasing your disk permanently deletes all of the data stored on it.

 - Select Disk Utility from the utilities window of macOS Recovery, then click Continue.

 - Select your device or volume in the sidebar of Disk Utility.